confluentinc/commercial-workshops/series-microservices/workshop-ksql/README.md

 ***

-## <a name="step-2"></a>Create an Environment and Kafka Cluster
+## <a name="step-2"></a>Create an Environment and Cluster

-An environment contains Kafka clusters and its deployed components such as Connectors, ksqlDB, and Schema Registry.
+An environment contains clusters and its deployed components such as Connectors, ksqlDB, and Schema Registry.
 You have the ability to create different environments based on your company's requirements.
-We’ve seen companies use environments to separate Development/Testing, Pre-Production, and Production clusters.
+For example, you can use environments to separate Development/Testing, Pre-Production, and Production clusters.

 1. Click **+ Add Environment**.
 Specify an **Environment Name** and Click **Create**.